JeniLam/Plot.ly_Challenge_Belly_Button_Biodiversity/README.md

   5. Display each key-value pair from the metada JSON object somewhere on the page.

-  6. update all the plots any time a new sample is selected.
+  6. Update all the plots any time a new sample is selected.